Browsing and Arranging Layers

 8. Focus view on a layer

-- To focus your view on any layer at any time, display the corresponding layer by selecting the check box to the right of the name (it will turn blue), and select the target icon.
+To focus your view on any layer at any time, display the corresponding layer by selecting the check box to the right of the name (it will turn blue), and selecting the target icon.